JohnKeysCloud/battleship/src/typescript/logic/bs-ship-builder/bs-ship-builder.md

 ### `SHIP_SYMBOLS`

-This object complies with the `ShipStates` type, which says that the keys should match those in the `ShipType` enumeration.
-The `?` symbol (known as the optional property indicator) denotes that the object doesn't need to contain _all_ properties of the enumeration.
-The value associated with each key must be a symbol.
+This object complies with the `ShipSymbols` type, where its keys conform to the `ShipType` enumeration and the their values are symbols.

 The keys of the object are defined in the form of computed properties.
-This is done so that they conform to the type's enumeration.

-`[ShipType.Carrier]: Symbol('CA')` computes to `Carrier: Symbol('CA')`
+This enables said conformity. `[ShipType.Carrier]: Symbol('CA')` computes to `Carrier: Symbol('CA')`

-The values are symbols that will represent each ship as positions on the gameboard (i.e, `row-1: [VC, VC, VC, CA, CA, CA, CA, CA, VC, VC]`, where `VC` is "vacant").
+The values are symbols that will represent ship positions on the gameboard by replacing its vacant symbols (i.e, `row-1: [VC, VC, VC, CA, CA, CA, CA, CA, VC, VC]`, where `VC` is the label for "vacant" symbols).

 ### `sizeLookup: Record<SizeLookupKey, number | undefined>`

-This `sizeLookup` object was defined as a `Record` to ensure that all potential combinations of `ShipType` and `Version` are accounted for and explicitly handled.
+This `sizeLookup` object was defined as a [`Record`](#whats-a-record) to ensure that all potential combinations of `ShipType` and `Version` are accounted for and explicitly handled.
 By using `Record<SizeLookupKey, number | undefined>`, TypeScript enforces that the `sizeLookup` object contains all possible keys derived from the `SizeLookupKey` type.

 #### Key Points: